seuros/dictator/README.md

 **Monorepo enforcement.** One binary, one config, all languages.
 Consistent structural rules across Ruby services, TS frontends, YAML configs.

+**Git-aware filtering.** Dictator enforces `.gitignore` boundaries.
+Your build artifacts, dependencies, and editor cruft don't exist to Dictator. `target/`, `node_modules/`, `.DS_Store`—invisible.

+Dictator uses the `ignore` crate (from ripgrep) for full git semantics:
+- All `.gitignore` files in the hierarchy (parent dirs, subdirs)
+- `.git/info/exclude` (per-repo exclusions)
+- Global gitignore config (`core.excludesFile`)

+**Outside git repositories:** Dictator still works.
+It just won't find gitignore files to respect.
+If you're not in a git repo, every file is visible.

+**Overriding gitignore:** Explicit file paths bypass gitignore. `dictator lint target/debug/foo.rs` lints that file even if `target/` is ignored.
+Directories respect gitignore.
+Single files don't negotiate.

+**Territorial enforcement.** Dictator can **critique** any file in the filesystem. `dictator lint /etc/nginx.conf` reports violations. `dictator dictate /etc/nginx.conf` modifies the file—you're in control via CLI.

+Via MCP (AI assistants), destructive operations are restricted to the working directory and require a git repository.
+This prevents your helpful-but-misaligned AI from "fixing" `/etc/passwd` or reformatting your entire home directory because it detected trailing whitespace.
+You won't get "Oops 😅, my bad.
+Let me reformat your computer."
+Dictator critiques other states' policies but won't intervene outside project boundaries when an LLM is driving.

 ## Why Decrees, Not Rules?

 Rules are meant to be broken.
 That's why you have 1000 linters with 10000 rules and everyone disables half of them.